Rules for recounts in presidential battleground states

 Automatic recount: Yes

-Recount law: A recount can be initiated if the margin of victory is less than or equal to 1 percent point.
+Recount law: A recount can be initiated if the margin of victory is less than or equal to 1 percentage point of the total vote.

 Deadline: For offices governed by the state board of election, the deadline to request a recount is 12 p.m. on the second business day after the vote canvass.
 For offices governed by a county board of elections, the deadline is 5 p.m. on the first business day after the canvass.